symbiosis-cloud/symbiosis-docs/docs/guides/volumes.md

 Volumes offer persistent storage for your Kubernetes cluster.
 Volumes are created by defining [Persistent Volume Claims](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) (PVCs) in Kubernetes.
 Using PVCs allows nodes to read and write logs, database records, store metrics and enables many other use-cases that require persistent storage.

-Symbiosis supports volumes up to 1024 GiB, if you need larger volumes contact support.
+Symbiosis supports volumes up to 1024 GiB, if you need larger volumes please [contact us](mailto:info@symbiosis.host).

+Volumes are automatically encrypted on rest with LUKS.

 ## Creating a PVC